Cookies managing

 Putin invented this problem

 My grandfather was shot by the Nazis right in Bucha.
-For two years the town was under them.
-But even today we know that sooner or later we will be released (the interview was taken on the day of release, but Natalya did not know about it at the moment - ed.)
-Last night, they sent me a photo of my house.
-The Russians are still standing on the outskirts.
-They come into the houses: “Make us some coffee, we want coffee.”
-And people make – what can you do.
+For two years, the town was under them.
+But even today we know that sooner or later we will be released (the interview was taken on the day of release, but Natalya did not know at the time - ed.)

 ** Urka (jarg.): a common criminal in Russia